Adroiti/docs-for-code-review-tools/checkstyle-SingleSpaceSeparator.md

-Pattern: Check that non-whitespace characters are separated by no more than one whitespace
+Pattern: Use a single space to separate non-whitespace characters

 Issue: -